How much does a retail supervisor make?

 A strong retail management supervisor has leadership, communication, and decision-making skills.
 A good supervisor will also have excellent customer service skills and be able to address and resolve conflict.
 Most of these skills can be learned or strengthened if you're not sure you're ready to be a supervisor.
 Through our online Retail Supervisor Program, you can learn effective management skills that can help you take the next step toward advancing in your career.

 Why become a retail supervisor?

-Working in retail offers an abundance of job opportunities, with over 1 million jobs currently available in a variety of roles and retail settings.
-With over 411,000 job openings projected in the coming years, and with no college degree required to break into this field, now is a great time to begin your retail management training.
+Working in retail offers an abundance of job opportunities.
+With over 1 million jobs currently available in a variety of roles and retail settings and with no college degree required to break into this field, now is a great time to begin your retail management training.

 What are the three most important administrative skills?

 Administrative assistants are largely responsible for ensuring the office is organized and efficient.
 The three most important skills to be an effective administrative assistant include organizational skills, strong written and verbal communication skills, and basic knowledge of common computer applications used in the office, these include Microsoft Word, Excel, and PowerPoint.
 Through our online Administrative Assistant Training Program, you can build the skills that can help you prepare to be successful in the field.